 - Cardholders can grow up to six (6) flowering plants and six (6) seedlings on their property.

 The possession limits for other forms of medical marijuana include:

 - Patients cannot sell, exchange or give away their medicinal cannabis to other persons.

 - Cultivated marijuana should be inaccessible to any member of the general public.

 - Cultivated marijuana should not be visible from any street next to the property.

-Here are answers to questions about the Oklahoma medical marijuana card online application.
+Here are answers to questions you may have about the Oklahoma medical marijuana card online application.

 Do you need a medical card for cannabis in Oklahoma?

 Yes, you’ll need a medical card if you want to use, grow, and buy cannabis in Oklahoma.

 Recreational marijuana is not legal in the state, so unless you have a card issued by a licensed doctor, you won’t be able to purchase it.
 There are a number of reasons why people might want to use cannabis medically, including for pain relief or to manage anxiety and depression.
 If you think that cannabis could help you with a medical condition, you can talk to our doctor about treatment options.
 Get relief by applying for your Oklahoma medical marijuana card now.